codecrafters-io/build-your-own-shell/stage_descriptions/programmable-completion-08-ep2.md

 ### Notes

 - You don't need to implement longest common prefix (LCP) completion yet.
-That comes in later stages.
+We'll get to that in later stages.